 The Switch Lite earns its name by shedding inches and ounces (and a key feature) off of the classic Switch design.
 First off, you'll notice that the buttons are permanently attached to the Switch's body, unlike the detachable Joy-Cons found on the standard Switch.

 And while this might not be crucial for you, the Switch Lite replaces the four directional buttons on the left Joy-Con for a traditional D-pad (which Nintendo calls the Control Pad+).
-Classic gamers around our office have already voiced their support for this, and it works quite well for platformers such as Super Mario Maker 2.
+In our Switch Lite review, we found the D-pad to be dependable for basic platformers such as Super Mario World, but a bit to small for harder 2D action games and fighting games that demand pinpoint precision.

 If you get a Switch Lite as a present, but expected a Switch, don't worry: most of the same games play on both.
-The Switch Lite only lacks built-in support for non-handheld games, though there aren't many.
+That means that you'll be able to enjoy top titles such as The Legend of Zelda: Link's Awakening, Fire Emblem: Three Houses and Super Mario Maker 2 regardless of whether you buy the Switch or Switch Lite.

 While the Switch's dock allows you to switch between TV mode and handheld mode, and even detach the Joy-Con controllers to hold them separately while the Switch is on a tabletop, the Switch Lite isn't playing that game.